victort9/Excel_Analysis_Project/README.md

 # Sales Analysis with Excel
 ## Project overview
 * An electronics store needs to increase its profits
-* A KPI is found that will allow to increase profits at the lowest cost.
+* A KPI is found that will allow to increase profits at the lowest cost
-* Sales were evaluated by product, city, time and over time.
+* Sales were evaluated by product, city, time and over time
-* This analysis was done on a database with 180,000 values using Excel only.
+* This analysis was done on a database with 180,000 values using Excel only

-## Objective:
+## Objective
 ### Questions that will drive the analysis
 * Which products of all the stores generates the highest and lowest profits?
 * Which months will generate the highest profits and on which dates and states?